initialxy/initialxy-points/docs/PRD.md

 - **Project Goals:**
   - Implement a passcode-based authentication system
   - Create a system for parents to assign tasks and rewards
-  - Allow children to submit reward wishlists and redeem points
   - Provide visibility of points for both parents and children

 ## 2. Features